obonyojimmy/product-docs/doc/source/api_library/system_api/ENSEMBL/index.rst

 Methods and Requirements

 * This must be written as a REST API
-* This must follow the format and standards defined in the existing API templates located here: https://bitbucket.org/snippetmd/snippet-api-platform
 * All code must be documented.
 We use readthedocs for our documentation, so your documentation may be in sphinx/markdown language or plain text.
 See more about the documentation here: http://docs.readthedocs.io/en/latest/getting_started.html